The key to building a successful PPC campaign is to follow these steps:

-Any red markers you see in the top corners of the cells contain helpful tips and FAQs -- if you ever forget what a cell is used for, those are good reminders.
+- Click on the red markers in the top corners of the cells.
+They contain helpful tips and FAQs.
+If you ever forget what a cell is used for, those are good reminders.

 Step 1: Understand PPC Campaign Structure

 Before we actually do anything with this template, it's important we're all on the same page about PPC campaign structure.
-Far too many marketers ("too many" being defined as any number greater than 0) will just set up an account, create an ad, direct the ad to their home page, pick some keywords and hit go.
+Far too many marketers will just set up an account, create an ad, direct the ad to their home page, pick some keywords and hit go.
 This is not the way to do things.

 Step 2: Identify Your Landing Pages

-I know the big boys don't always follow this rule, but the big boys also have millions of dollars in budget that needs to have evaporated at the end of the month.
-Make it easy on yourself and let your landing pages define your AdGroups and campaigns as you see in this template.
+Major, well-known companies don't always follow this rule, but they also have millions of dollars in budget that needs to be used by the end of the month.
+Make it easy on yourself and let your landing pages define your AdGroups.

-You will notice that, within an AdGroup, the Destination URL is the same regardless of the keyword or ad.
+You will notice that the Destination URL within the AdGroup is the same regardless of the keyword or ad.
 If you really want to drive a keyword to a different landing page, then create another AdGroup.
 If you want to get even more specific, create another campaign for that keyword.

 Step 3: Build Your Keyword Strategy

-You can use free tools like the Google AdWords Keyword Tool or, if you're a HubSpot customer, our Keywords tool , to understand the actual search volumes and costs around each keyword you select.
-If you're running short on inspiration, these tools can help you think of other keywords to include in your campaign -- but always consider the costs of those suggested keywords and keep your economic interests in mind.
+If you're running short on inspiration, these tools can help you think of other keywords to include in your campaign.
+You should always consider the costs of those suggested keywords and keep your economic interests in mind.

 This is the fun part!
-Both Google and Bing allow you to create more than one ad for each AdGroup (hence the "group" terminology) and the service will rotate them until it notices that one appears to drive a higher clickthrough rate (CTR).
+Both Google and Bing allow you to create more than one ad for each AdGroup (hence the "group" terminology).
+The service will rotate them until it notices that one appears to drive a higher clickthrough rate (CTR).
 This is how A/B (and C and D) testing works.
 While it's optional, you should take advantage of the ability to create more than one ad.

 Finally, there's the tricky matter of the display URL.
 You're only allowed 35 characters here, but it's unlikely that your destination URL, the actual URL for your landing page, will be that short.
 So the search engines allow you to create a display URL, which may not even be an actual URL on your website.
-It is critical, however, that the domain in your display URL be the same as the domain in your destination URL.
+It's critical that the domain in your display URL be the same as the domain in your destination URL.

 Step 5: Share the Completed Template With a Decision Maker

 Whether you're doing PPC for your business or a client, your completed template will ensure you're aligning the decision-maker's expectations with the realities of a productive PPC campaign.
-If you're the decision maker, this template will help you really think about what you're doing with the money you're spending on PPC.
+If you're the decision maker, this template will help you think about what you're doing with the money you're spending on PPC.